-L-1 visa vs H-1B visa: who is eligible?
+L-1 Visa vs H-1B Visa: Who is Eligible?

-One of the most important distinction between the L-1 visa and H-1B visa is that the L-1 is for intracompany transfers.
+One of the most important distinctions between the L-1 visa and H-1B visa is that the L-1 is for intracompany transfers.
 That means that in order to be eligible for the L-1 visa, an employee must have been employed at an international branch, parent, subsidiary or affiliate for at least 12 continuous months within the previous three years.

-No. Both the H-1B and the L-1 visas are available to workers with specialty skills, but the L-1 is specifically available to executives, managers or specialists whereas the H-1B is available to eligible applicants in occupations which require at least a Bachelor’s degree in a specific field.
+No. Both H-1B and L-1 visas are available to workers with specialty skills, but the L-1 is specifically available to executives, managers or specialists, whereas the H-1B is available to eligible applicants in occupations which require at least a Bachelor’s degree in a specific field.
 L-1 visa eligibility is based on qualifying activities specific to a role and qualifications, rather than their occupation or job title.

-L-1 visa eligibility: What are the two L-1 visas?
+L-1 Visa Eligibility: What are the Two L-1 Visas?

-Do you need a degree for the L-1 visa?
+Do you Need a Degree for the L-1 Visa?

 To the benefit of many employees who might not fit the strict educational requirements for the H-1B visa, a degree is not necessarily required for the L-1 visa.
 However, to qualify under some specializations, a degree could be part of the qualifying requirements.
 This should be considered on a case-by-case basis, so consult your legal counsel before taking action to apply for an L-1.

-Benefits of the L-1 visa vs H-1B visa
+Benefits of the L-1 Visa vs H-1B Visa

 The L-1 visa is available to organizations looking to sponsor and send employees from a branch, parent, subsidiary or affiliate in another country to the United States.
 If the employee is an executive, manager or has specialized knowledge in their field and has been employed by your company for at least one consecutive year during the previous three years, they may be eligible.
-This is just one contrast between the L-1 visa vs H-1B visa.

-Is there an L-1 cap?
+Is There an L-1 Visa Cap?

-While the H-1B visa maxes out at six years, the L-1A visa has a maximum of seven years.
+While the H-1B visa maxes out at six years, the L-1A visa has a maximum stay period of seven years.
 The L-1B visa for employees with specialized knowledge has a maximum stay period of only five years.

-Is the L-1 visa dual intent?
+Is the L-1 Visa Dual Intent?

 Yes, the L-1 visa is dual intent, just like the H-1B visa.
 Because the L-1 visa is dual intent, visa holders who plan to apply to stay in the U.S. with permanent residency once their stay period is up can apply for their green card while on the visa without restrictions.
 Not all visas are dual intent visas, which makes L-1 visas popular with employees who are hoping to stay in the country long term.

-What about the Blanket L certification?
+What About the Blanket L Certification?

-If your organization qualifies for the L Blanket Certification, the benefits go beyond all those listed above.
-The Blanket L is a short-cut for eligible companies that have (1) three or more domestic foreign branches, subsidiaries, and affiliates, (2) U.S. and foreign entities that are doing business, (3) a U.S. office that has been doing business for at least one year, and (4) at least one of the following: have been approved for 10 or more L-1 visas during the last 12 months, make annual sales of at least $25 million or have a U.S. workforce of 1,000 employees or more.
+If your organization qualifies for the Blanket L Certification, the benefits go beyond all those listed above.
+The Blanket L is a shortcut for eligible companies that have (1) three or more domestic foreign branches, subsidiaries and affiliates, (2) U.S. and foreign entities that are doing business, (3) a U.S. office that has been doing business for at least one year, and (4) at least one of the following: have been approved for 10 or more L-1 visas during the last 12 months, make annual sales of at least $25 million or have a U.S. workforce of 1,000 employees or more.
 The Blanket L helps employees skip up to six months of processing time and take their application directly to the U.S. consulate abroad for on-site approval.
 In general, it’s an ideal option for companies looking to make short-notice transfers between international branches.

-Are there any downsides to the L-1 visa?
+Are There Downsides to the L-1 Visa?